maiko254/alx-low_level_programming/0x12-singly_linked_lists/README.md

 Task 2: Add node - Write a function that adds a new node at the beginning of a list_t list.

 Task 3: Add node at the end - Write a function that adds a new node at the end of a list_t list.

+Task 4: Free list - Write a function that frees a list_t list.